jarimayenburg/proj-compsci/README.md

 * Jari Maijenburg (11217189)
 * Youri Moll (10714235)

+## Research

+Before development started, we did a lot of research on wildfires and wildfire simulations.
+We compiled this research into a PDF which can be found at the root of this repository (Initial\_research.pdf).

 ## Prerequisites

 What you will need before you can run this code